metabitj/metabitj.github.io/site.md

 There are a few methods of downloading materials from the website.
 - If you want to download all the materials (notes and papers) of **all the subjects of any particular semester**, then click on the corresponding download link in [this table](#1-click-download-for-all-semesters)
 - If you want to download all the materials of any particular subject, then click on the corresponding `Browse Subjects` link in the same table.
 It will redirect you to another page where you can find the subject and download materials.
-- If you need something more specific, then you'll have to visit the dropbox page to get it.
+- If you need something more specific, then you'll have to visit the Dropbox page to get it.
 Link is provided below the table.

 Exam Papers Nomenclature: